You are listening to the Sean Hannity Radio Show Podcast.

 All righty, Sean.

-First, you know, the demonization of President Obama on this issue, and plus what I think is an All right, let me let me let me help you go through this.
+First, you know, the demonization of President Obama on this issue, and plus what I think is an.

-Was it wrong for the president without any evidence due process to go out and talk publicly and condemn cops in cases where he had no evidence?
+Was it wrong for the president without any evidence, due process, to go out and talk publicly and condemn cops in cases where he had no evidence?

 Was that right or wrong?

-Okay, I'm asking you, I'm asking you.
+Okay, I'm asking you.

-For example, was it wrong to talk about Ferguson through the prism in which he talked about it and the cops being corrupt before he had any information?
+I'm asking you, for example, was it wrong to talk about Ferguson through the prism in which he talked about it and the cops being corrupt before he had any information?

-Okay, I uh but that's not he was talking about what happened with Michael Brown.
+He was talking about what happened with Michael Brown.

 Was it wrong of the president to rush to judgment before any testimony, due process, evidence was given?